compose-spec/compose-spec/spec.md

 expressed in the short form.

 - `target`: the container port
 - `published`: the publicly exposed port.
-Can be set as a range using syntax `start-end`, then actual port SHOULD be assigned within this range based on available ports.
+Can be set as a range using syntax `start-end`,so it is defined as a string, then actual port SHOULD be assigned within this range based on available ports.
 - `host_ip`: the Host IP mapping, unspecified means all network interfaces (`0.0.0.0`)
 - `protocol`: the port protocol (`tcp` or `udp`), unspecified means any protocol
 - `mode`: `host` for publishing a host port on each node, or `ingress` for a port to be load balanced.